CreatorKit/creator-docs/creatorkit/Toolbox.md

 Initially you need to install dependencies required to build. run the following the terminal on your Ubuntu build machine

-<code>$ sudo apt-get -y install g++ gcc binutils bzip2 flex python perl make libncurses5-dev libssl-dev grep unzip gawk subversion zlib1g-dev build-essential git mercurial cmake python-nose python-lxml</code>
+<code>$ sudo apt-get -y install g++ gcc binutils bzip2 flex python perl make libncurses5-dev libncursesw5-dev libssl-dev grep unzip gawk subversion phablet-tools zlib1g-dev build-essential git mercurial cmake python-nose python-lxml</code>

 If you do not have repo installed run the following